CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: Introduction

 However, they target only homogeneous architectures and are application-specific, e.g., GEMM on memristive crossbars~\cite{occ}.
 Since future architectures are predicted to be highly heterogeneous and general-purpose, there is a pressing need to develop novel compiler abstractions and compiler frameworks that enable device-agnostic and device-specific optimizations.
-The same is also highlighted by several recent articles including one from Meta (Facebook) that states: ``We’ve investigated applying processing-in-memory (PIM) to our workloads and determined there are several challenges to using these approaches.
+The same is also highlighted by several recent articles including one from Meta (Facebook) \rev{which} states: ``We’ve investigated applying processing-in-memory (PIM) to our workloads and determined there are several challenges to using these approaches.
 Perhaps the biggest challenge of PIM is its programmability''~\cite{meta-ai-accel}.

 To this end, our goal is to develop a high-level framework that abstracts over CIM and CNM devices, enabling their programming through high-level frameworks and domain-specific languages, and generating highly efficient code for them.
 We present CINM, pronounced as \emph{Cinnamon}, a novel framework based on the \emph{multi-level intermediate representation} (MLIR) that empowers the progressive lowering of abstractions and allows reasoning about computational primitives and their memory behavior and operations at various abstractions.
-CINM supports PCM and RRAM-based CIM accelerators and the UPMEM CNM architecture\footnote{The selection of architectures is influenced by the availability of infrastructure where these systems can be evaluated.
+CINM supports PCM and RRAM-based CIM accelerators and the UPMEM CNM architecture.\footnote{The selection of architectures is influenced by the availability of infrastructure where these systems can be evaluated.}

-We are using a high-end UPMEM system, and the extended gem5 simulator~\cite{occ} to evaluate our generated codes for CNM and CIM systems, respectively.}. \cname{} is a generalization of OCC~\cite{occ}, an automatic compilation flow for memristive crossbar arrays.
+We are using a high-end real UPMEM system and the extended gem5 simulator~\cite{occ} to evaluate our generated codes for CNM and CIM systems, respectively.
+For PCM and ReRAM-based accelerators, \cname{} implements and extends OCC~\cite{occ}, an automatic compilation flow for memristive crossbar arrays.
 The hierarchical lowering in the CINM enables identifying the most suitable target for each primitive in the input application and transformations at different abstractions to optimize for individual devices.
 For evaluation, we use the sets of benchmarks available for these systems, i.e., PrIM benchmarks for CNM~\cite{cnm-benches} and the machine learning benchmarks from~\cite{occ} for CIM.
 Concretely, we make the following contributions: